anki-code/xunter/README.md

 ## Known issues

-If you see the errors try to install xonsh from main branch first.
+If you see the unexpected exceptions try to install xonsh from the main branch first.